-The United States recently lifted certain sanctions against the Islamic Republic of Iran, but the general prohibition on exporting to Iran remains in place.
+Canadian companies with U.S. operations must keep alert to developments in U.S. sanctions laws.
+Such sanctions apply to any entity organized under the laws of a U.S. jurisdiction (regardless of foreign ownership of such entity) and any person physically present in the U.S. Certain sanctions can even have extraterritorial reach – potentially impacting non-U.S. individuals and entities doing business with prohibited parties.
+In a recent development, the United States lifted certain sanctions applicable largely to non-U.S. persons against the Islamic Republic of Iran, but retained the general prohibition on export by U.S. persons to Iran.
 Specifically, on January 16, 2016 (commonly known as “Implementation Day”) the United States lifted certain limited sanctions against Iran pursuant to the terms of a Joint Comprehensive Plan of Action (the “JCPOA”) agreed to by the P5+1 (the United States, China, Russia, the United Kingdom, France, and Germany), the European Union and Iran.
 On Implementation Day, the U.S. Secretary of State verified that the International Atomic Energy Agency confirmed Iran’s compliance with certain nuclear-related measures in the JCPOA, leading the United States to lift particular sanctions relating largely to non-U.S. persons.
 Specifically, the United States undertook the following measures:

 Lifting of sanctions against non-U.S. persons relating to finance and banking, underwriting and insurance, energy, shipping and shipbuilding, automotive goods and services, gold and other metals, coal, and software and services in support of the foregoing (however the general prohibitions against U.S. persons engaging in these activities in, or in connection with, Iran remain in place);